stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-Finally we add a new JNA library for images views:
+Finally a new JNA library is added for image views:

 ```java
 interface Library {